 I attached each upper fastening line by going through the hole, wrapping several times, and tucking the working end again through the hole.
 This generates a remarkable amount of friction and holds quite fast, as long as the hole is sized so that the working end is a little snug, which prevents the cord from unwinding and losing its grip.

-Finally, we need something to which to attach the fastening loops at the bottom of the banner.
+Finally, we need something to which to attach the fastening loops we added to the bottom of the banner.
 For my Burley, I made a couple of Frankenstein Monster posts to slip them around.
-Each is made from a screw, a sleeve (to prevent the cord from abrading on the threads of the screw), and a fender washer (to keep the loop in place and make it super easy to put the loop on and take it off).
+Each is made from a screw, a sleeve (to prevent the cord from abrading on the threads of the screw), and a fender washer (to keep the loop in place while still making it super easy to put the loop on and take it off).

 Make a bike trailer billboard